devatiq/abcbiz-addons/readme.txt

 [View All Templates](https://demo.primekitaddons.com/addons-template/)

 == Theme Builder ==
-**Design Your Website's Theme Easily with PrimeKit** PrimeKit's Theme Builder makes it simple to design your website’s header, footer, single pages, posts, archives, and WooCommerce product pages.
+**Design Your Website's Theme Easily with PrimeKit**
+Our theme Builder makes it simple to design your website’s header, footer, single pages, posts, archives, and WooCommerce product pages.
 Enjoy a smooth and user-friendly experience to build your site exactly the way you want, right within Elementor!

 == Widget List: 70+ Available Widgets ==